 Alternatively, if you already have Internet Explorer open, open Tools or Safety menu and click Windows Update.

-First Microsoft Update searches for updates to itself.
+First Microsoft Update (or Windows Update) searches for updates to itself.

 After a short while you will have a screen like this.
 Click the Custom button.

 Now Microsoft Update will check if you have missing updates.
-This might take up to half an hour if you have not used Windows Update or Microsoft Update before.
+This might take up to half an hour if you have not used Windows Update or Microsoft Update before or for a long time.

 Service Pack 3 requires updated versions of Windows Installer, BITS and Genuine Advantage Validation Tool to start the installation.
 If one or more of these are missing, you will see a screen like this.
 Click Download and Install now.

-Please wait until the updated program has been installed.
+Please wait until the updated tools have been installed.
 Then click Continue in the summary screen.

 Sometimes a restart is required to complete the installation.
 In such cases return to Microsoft Update as described above.